Who makes the soap?

 What are your products made from?

 I use plant-based oils and butters to make my soap and lotion.
-The most common oils I use are olive, coconut, rice bran, apricot kernel and castor oil.
+The most common oils I use are olive, coconut, rice bran, apricot kernel, and castor oil.
 I also use shea, cocoa, and mango butter.
 I use essential oils and fragrance oils to scent the soap and cosmetic mica as well as natural colorants to color it.
-Lip balm ingredients include beeswax, apricot kernel oil, cocoa butter, shea butter, and coconut oil.
+Lip balm ingredients include beeswax, apricot kernel oil, cocoa butter, shea butter, coconut oil, and argan oil.

 My soap contains a variety of additives as well, but don't let the word "additive" worry you.
 The additives in my soap include sodium lactate, kaolin clay, and colloidal oatmeal.
 Here's why I've chosen to include them.
 Sodium lactate is a kind of salt.
 It has two key properties that bath and body makers like; it is moisturizing when used in small amounts and it helps to make a harder bar of soap.
 Since my products do not contain animal fats or palm oil which contribute to a hard bar of soap (see more on that below), this is pretty important.
 Kaolin clay is a natural mineral which helps to draw out impurities in the skin and also help the product's scent to last longer.
 Colloidal oatmeal is known for its soothing abilities and I include it to help create a very gentle bar of soap.